-I2EN relies on an independent Experts Committee to review French nuclear education and training programs, the Institute relies on its Experts Committee which awards I2EN accreditation on the basis of clear and relevant review criteria.
-Members of the Committee are recognized experts in their fields and work in pairs: each field is chaired by an expert from academia and one from industry.
+I2EN relies on an independent Experts Committee to review French nuclear education programs.
+They award I2EN accreditation on the basis of public review criteria.
+The members of the Experts Committee are recognized experts in their fields and work in pairs: each field is chaired by an expert from academia and one from industry.

-The accreditation of nuclear education and training programs is an assurance that our programs are top quality and that they meet the industrial and R&D needs of a nuclear power program.
-It is also a marketing tool abroad since I2EN accreditation is both a proof of quality and of adequacy with industrial needs for international students, professors, and decision-makers wishing to benefit from the French expertise in the field.
-I2EN accreditation showcases the best French nuclear education programs that offer the highest-level of qualification at international level.
+The accreditation of nuclear education and training programs is meant to guarantee that programs meet the highest academic requirements and that they meet the industrial and R&D needs of a nuclear power program.
+It is also a marketing tool abroad since it is both a proof of quality and of adequacy with industrial and R&D needs for international students, professors, and decision-makers.
+I2EN accreditation showcases the French nuclear education programs that offer the highest level of qualification at international level.

 Only nuclear-related, degree-awarding programs are eligible for accreditation.

-I2EN accreditation is based on two large categories of criteria:
+I2EN accreditation is based on three categories of criteria:

-- Relevance criteria which review the relevance of programs with regards to the needs in skills and qualifications of the nuclear industry
+- Relevance criteria which review the relevance of the program in regard to the needs in skills and qualifications of the nuclear industry;

-- Means criteria which review the means implemented by the institution to guarantee the best learning conditions: infrastructures, international agreements, etc.;
+- Resources criteria which review the resources implemented by the institution to guarantee the best learning conditions: infrastructures, international agreements, etc.;

 To apply for accreditation, the Program Administrator or the Institution Director must:

-- 2. If the program is eligible, provide the Review Team with all the necessary documentation for them to conduct a complete review of the program curriculum
+- If the program is eligible, provide the Review Team with all the necessary documentation for them to conduct a complete review of the program;

-- 3. Produce a Self-Study Report in line with I2EN criteria (Read the Self-Study Report Guide)
+- Produce a Self-Study Report in line with I2EN criteria;

-The Expert Committee is the final decision-maker and only body entitled to propose the award of I2EN accreditation to the High-commissioner for atomic energy.
+The Experts Committee is the final decision-maker and only body entitled to propose the award of I2EN accreditation to the High-commissioner for atomic energy.